google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 `verbose`
 </td>
 <td>
-0, 1, or 2.
+'auto', 0, 1, or 2.
 Verbosity mode.
 0 = silent, 1 = progress bar, 2 = one line per epoch.
+'auto' defaults to 1 for most cases, but 2 when used with `ParameterServerStrategy`.
 Note that the progress bar is not particularly useful when logged to a file, so verbose=2 is recommended when not running interactively (eg, in a production environment).
 </td>
 </tr><tr>
 <td>